kahikatea-2019/kidskash/README.md

 # KidsKash
-Helping children learning about the importance of good decision making
+Helping children learn about the importance of good decision making